eformat/enablement-docs/exercises/faq-page/README.md

   - The workspace should then start up and when complete you should be back in the cloud IDE.

+### YAML and formatting in the IDE - keyboard shortcuts

+Love indenting `yaml` .. or is it `yml` ?
+Some Quick tips when cutting and pasting code into the cloud IDE from the notes does not always indent it correctly.
+Use these shrortcuts to help:

+  - use `Shift-(up|down arrow keys)` to select a code block (or use mouse)
+  - use `Ctrl-[` to indent the block left 2 spaces
+  - use `Ctrl-]` to indent the block right 2 spaces
+  - use `Ctrl-s` to save

 ### How do I get the OpenShift login token?

   - Login to the cluster at the cluster URL provided.